 Book a guided trip with North Fork Anglers and we will show you how big the trout can be!

-Flies: Nymphs – Zebra midges, San Juan Worms, Yum Yum scud, Small Pheasant Tails, Scuds, pink soft hackle sow bug, smaller Pats Rubber Legs, Jig-head nymphs, midge pupa, wire worm, smaller North Fork Specials, black or tan.
+Flies: Nymphs – Zebra midges, San Juan Worms, Gummy worms, Yum Yum scud, Small Pheasant Tails, pink, orange, gray or olive Scuds, pink soft hackle sow bug, smaller Pats Rubber Legs, Jig-head Spanish bullet nymphs, midge pupa, wire worm, smaller North Fork Specials, black or tan.

 Streamer patterns.
 Zirdles, Leeches, woolly buggers and cone-head zonkers, double bunnies, sex dungeons and muddler minnows are also taking trout.